Majdy94/Web-Fitness-Shop/README.md

 ## Calisthenics Shop.

->*it's a simple workout Webpage by a beginner Web Developer.*
+>*it's a simple workout Webpage by Majdy Lababidi.*

 ## *Requirements*
 **Node 12 or higher.**